Future-House/aviary/README.md

 ### Environment `export_frame` method

-Lastly, we can define a function to export the state for visualization or debugging purposes.
-This is optional.
+Optionally, we can define a function to export a snapshot of the environment and its state for visualization or debugging purposes.

 ```py
 from aviary.core import Frame